Ethical questions should not be an afterthought. The hard problems are never the

 responsibility.
 Will the machines of tommorrow be like the machines of today ‐

-be something else?
-Something truly magnificent, something breathtaking?
-A lot of the
+Or will they be something else?
+Something truly magnificent, something breathtaking? (also if

 We can no longer pretend that we are not morally culpable.
 When the stuff we build